Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 #### Update the sample code to point to the app entry in your tenant

-1.Open the solution in Visual Studio 2015.
+1. Open the solution in Visual Studio.
-2.Open the Program.cs file in the DirSearcherClient project.
+2. Open the Program.cs file in the DirSearcherClient project.
-3.Find the clientId member variable and replace its value with the Client Id you copied from the Azure portal.
+3. Find the clientId member variable and replace its value with the Client Id you copied from the Azure portal.